-The event, normally held on Sunday, includes patriotic music, a wreath laying ceremony, and a reading of the names of veterans who have passed away since last Memorial Day.
+The event, normally held on Sunday, includes patriotic music, a wreath-laying ceremony, and a reading of the names of veterans who have passed away since last Memorial Day.
 If you go the day before you can also watch as local Middle Tennessee Scouting organizations honor our fallen heroes by placing American flags on more than 7,000 graves.
-Read about the weekend's events at their Memorial Day page.

 Go on a Picnic